-Ensure Your App is Compliant with Chinese Laws | AppInChina
+Making Your Mobile App or Game Compliant With Chinese Law

-In June 2016 ,the Chinese government released its first set of rules and guidelines regulating mobile apps, effective August 2016.
+In June 2016, the Chinese government released its first set of rules and guidelines regulating mobile apps and games, effective August 2016.
 As is common with the legal system in China, these rules can be relatively vague and are subject to interpretation by the enforcement authorities.
 In general, they are designed to ensure that app providers protect users from privacy violations, fraud, and other illegal activities, as well as respect intellectual property laws.

-Android apps must be submitted to each Android app store individually, and each app store will examine the app to make sure it is compliant with local laws.
-Some developers are surprised when one app store may accept their app, while another will reject the same app for compliance issues.
-Usually this is due to the store’s own interpretation of the law and will require some back-and-forth communication to understand why the app was rejected and what can be done to bring it into compliance.
+Android apps and games must be submitted to each Android app store individually, and each app store will examine the app or game to make sure it is compliant with local laws.
+Some developers are surprised when one app store may accept their app or game, while another will reject the same for compliance issues.
+Usually, this is due to the store’s own interpretation of the law and will require some back-and-forth communication to understand why the app or game was rejected and what can be done to bring it into compliance.

-The regulations outline six obligations for app creators:
+The regulations outline six obligations for app and game creators:

-1. Real Name Verification
+1. Real-Name Verification

-In general, the government follows the principal of “real name in the back and voluntary in the front.”
-It means that, although registered users may be allowed to create their own username for the app, the real name and identity of the user must always be registered in the system through a verification system.
+In general, the government follows the principle of “real name in the back and voluntary in the front.”
+It means that, although registered users may be allowed to create their own username for the app or game, the real name and identity of the user must always be registered in the system through a verification system.

 In China, this is typically accomplished through a phone verification system.
 During the registration process, the app will send a temporary access code to the user’s registered phone number and require them to enter that code to verify it was received.
 Some apps use this as their primary login method.
 Depending on the method used, this can sometimes make it difficult to sign in to some apps on another user’s phone, which may or may not be a desirable feature.